Europe Theatre Prize: History of the Prize

 The first nine editions of the prize were awarded in Taormina.
 To achieve a more international aspect it became itinerant, so the ceremonies were held in Turin for Edition X, as part of the cultural program for the 2006 Winter Olympics in collaboration with the Teatro Stabile.
 Editions XI and XII were held in Thessaloniki, Greece, Edition XIII in Wrocław, Poland, as part of the UNESCO's Grotowski Year.

-In 2011 the awards were given at the Alexandrinsky Theatre of St. Petersburg, then Culture Capital of Russia.
+In 2011 the awards were given at the Alexandrinsky Theatre of Saint Petersburg, then Culture Capital of Russia.
 A critic described the performances of innovative theatre: "Their shows demonstrate that the dialogue between the arts and cutting edge technology opens up new ways towards creation and knowledge.
 Computer generated images, pantomime, dancing, circus and music expand the frontiers of the theatre and make it more dramatic.
 Shows such as Faustus based on Goethe's play, Metamorphosis by Kafka, Mr Vertigo by Paul Auster, Cabo Verde by Natalia Luiza and Miguel Seabra, and Happiness by Maurice Maeternlick are overwhelming both in their use of technique and the emotions they exude."

-In 2016, the Edition XV was presented in Craiova, Romania, following the prestigious International Shakespeare Festival, which reached its 10th edition in the 400th anniversary of Shakespeare’s death on April 23.
-This edition of the Prize was organised under the patronage of the City of Craiova, which wanted to unite the two events, in cooperation with the Shakespeare Foundation and the city’s National Theatre ‘Marin Sorescu’, to which can be added the contribution of the Romanian Cultural Institute.
+In 2016, the Edition XV was presented in Craiova, Romania, following the prestigious International Shakespeare Festival, which reached its 10th edition in the 400th anniversary of Shakespeare's death on 23 April.
+This edition of the Prize was organised under the patronage of the City of Craiova, which wanted to unite the two events, in cooperation with the Shakespeare Foundation and the city's National Theatre ‘Marin Sorescu', to which can be added the contribution of the Romanian Cultural Institute.